robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 4) Calculate the equation of the tangent line by putting our values into slope intercept form.

 ## 2.3 The Definition of the Derivative

+#### Finding points on a curve at which tangent is horizontal
+1) Calculate the derivative of the function.
+2) Set the derivative equal to 0 to obtain the x coordinates of the points where the tangent lines are horizontal ( lines that are horizontal have a slope of 0).
+3)